Former Chief Executive of the Police & Crime Commissioners for England & Wales

-Nazir is Chief Executive of the Police & Crime Commissioners for England & Wales, who control the £8 billion budget for policing & community safety.
-He was Chief Crown Prosecutor for the North West of England and formerly Director in London.
-During his 24 year career, Nazir has prosecuted some of the most high profile cases in the country and advised on many others.
-Nazir has campaigned tirelessly on a range of issues including Violence against women and girls, child sexual abuse, and honour based violence.
-He has advised UK government ministers and trains lawyers and judges from other countries.
-His prosecutions of the so called Rochdale grooming gang, BBC presenter Stuart Hall and hundreds of others were groundbreaking and drove the work that has changed the landscape of child protection particularly girls.
-He is now also advising several governments and institutions on radicalisation and extremism and capacity building on justice issues on behalf of the Foreign Office and United Nations.
-He is a consultant to BBC, ITV and Sky on criminal justice.
+Nazir Afzal OBE, was Chief Crown Prosecutor for NW England and formerly Director in London.
+Most recently, he was Chief Executive of the country’s Police & Crime Commissioners.
+During a 24 year career, has prosecuted some of the most high profile cases in the country and advised on many other and led nationally on several legal topics including Violence against Women & Girls, child sexual abuse, and honour based violence.
+He had responsibility for more than 100,000 other prosecutions each year.
+His prosecutions of the so called Rochdale grooming gang, BBC presenter Stuart Hall and hundreds of others were groundbreaking and drove the work that has changed the landscape of child protection.
+He is the Chair of Hopwood Hall.
+He was appointed to the Independent Press Standards Organisation (IPSO).
+He is also National Adviser on Gender Based Violence to the Welsh Government.
+Most recently he joined the advisory board of Google’s Innovation Fund for counter-extremism.